MGRich/VVVVVV/README.md

 Screen wrapping does not "zip", it updates the old position

-The Tower, and entities inside the tower are interpolated.
+The Tower, and entities inside the tower are interpolated, including gravity lines.
 The background is interpolated and doesn't use surface (see Warp Zones above)

 Entities drawframe is set to entities tile apon creation, this stops them having the sprite of the player for the first frame.